cidgoh/DataHarmonizer/docs/README_schema_editor.md

 ### What the preview does

-- The schema is compiled in the browser (slots and slot_usage are merged into class attributes) and passed directly to the DataHarmonizer runtime — no `schema.json` build step is required.
+- The schema is compiled in the browser (slots and slot_usage are merged into class attributes) and passed directly to the DataHarmonizer runtime (one no longer needs the build step of running linkml.py or tabular_to_schema.py to generate `schema.json`).
 - The popup uses the schema's first non-Container, non-infrastructure class as the active template tab.
 If a class in the schema is marked `tree_root: true` (and is not `Container`), that class is preferred.
 - You can load a data file into the preview, enter data, and run **Validate** — the full validation pipeline runs against the in-browser schema.
 - The popup window is named after the schema.
 Clicking **Preview** again for the same schema row reloads that popup with the current schema content — any edits you have made since the last preview are reflected immediately.
 A second popup is never opened for the same schema.

 ### Limitations

-- Export formats (xlsx, csv, json, etc.) are available for download, but the preview schema is not processed through the normal build pipeline, so any export templates that rely on compiled `schema.json` features may not be fully functional.
+- Export formats (xlsx, csv, json, etc.) are available for download, but the preview schema is not processed through the normal build pipeline, and does not have access to the `export.js` file where customized options are specified for each export target.
 - The preview reflects the schema content at the moment **Preview** was clicked.
 Subsequent edits in the Schema Editor are not automatically pushed to an already-open preview window; close and reopen it to pick up changes.

 ---